5ir-Lancelot/freshwater_solution/narrative2.md

 _Lukas Rieder_

-Here will be my explanaition of the  equations and assumptions from the Book (Steven <Meerson , John Hedges).
+Here will be my explanaition of the  equations and assumptions from the Book (Steven Emerson , John Hedges).
 The squared brackets imply the concentration is meant:

 $$ c( CO_3^{-2} ) = \[ CO_3^{-2} \]. $$